-The Cities Counties Schools Partnership is a non-profit 501(c)(3) corporation dedicated to improving the conditions of children, families and communities at the local level by promoting and encouraging coordination, integration and increased efficiency of local services and joint facilities use among cities, counties and schools in all California communities.
+The Cities Counties Schools Partnership is dedicated to improving the conditions of children, families and communities at the local level by promoting and encouraging coordination, integration and increased efficiency of local services and joint facilities use among cities, counties and schools in all California communities.

-The partnership is made up of appointed members representing the California School Boards Association, California State Association of Counties, and League of California Cities.
+The partnership comprises members representing the California School Boards Association, California State Association of Counties, and League of California Cities.

 The new school year offers an opportunity to work with local schools to ensure that students in your community have safe ways to walk and bike to school.
 In addition to improving safety, Safe Routes to School programs provide many community benefits, such as promoting healthy lifestyle habits and reducing busing costs and traffic congestion.
 This resource outlines the new funding structure and components of the online toolkit.